r-bk/tighterror/crates/cargo-tighterror/README.md

 Options:
   -s, --spec <PATH>    The specification file path
-  -o, --output <PATH>  The output file path
+  -o, --output <PATH>  The output path
   -t, --test           Include a unit-test in the generated code -u, --update         Do not overwrite the output file if data is unchanged -h, --help           Print help